rosenbergsimon/WBPro/README.md

 <!-- rewrite all of this to be just a personal project.
 Selenium limitations.
 Just go over what it does, not how someone else could run the program. put the prockill in the termination of the program to add safety -->

-WBPro is an end-user-focused Python program designed for Windows 10+ that facilitates the integration of a flight school's weight-and-balance control system with FlightLogger's web-based flight school scheduling and management service.
+WBPro is an end-user-focused Python program I made for the fligth school I attend, designed to integrate the weight-and-balance control system with FlightLogger's web-based flight school scheduling and management service.
 It allows for electronic creation of completed weight-and-balance forms, and subsequent uploading to the FlightLogger website.
-The completed form is stored on a students' "lesson", or on a flight booking, in the case of a non-student flight.
+The completed form is stored on a students' "lesson", or on a flight booking, in the case of a non-school flight.

-This program can be easily run from running the main.py file.
+Run from the python3 main.py file.
 The program incorporates a User Interface built with the CustomTkinter module, weight-and-balance form creation built with MatPlotLib, an API call using FlightLogger's GraphQL API to retrieve upcoming flight information, and an automated web browser component with Selenium to do the uploading to the FlightLogger website.
 An API function does not exist for uploading documents to lessons or bookings on FlightLogger.
-The WBPro program utilizes many other libraries and incorporates a small amount of basic error-handling to increase suitability for end-user use.
+Error handling is only sufficient for the use cases at my school.

-# Getting Started
+# Information

-This program will only work on Windows 10+ systems.
+This program will only work on Windows 10+ systems with Edge installed.
+I may try to figure out Linux/firefox eventually.

-In order to properly run the program, it is likely you will need to have user permissions within FlightLogger that allow for the reading of information on the flight schedule.
-You will also need the ability to modify bookings on the schedule if using WBPro to upload WB's to a rental or operation flight.

-A minimum screen resolution of 1680x1050 (with 1x Windows zoom scaling applied) is currently required to function properly.

-Running admin.py will open a Selenium browser with the homepage of FlightLogger.
-This is required on initial use to login to FlightLogger, for the Selenium web browser to use for later.
-The login cookies for selenium are stored in C:\Users\ <username>\AppData\Local\Programs\Python\ <python version>\Lib\site-packages\selenium\profile\wpp.

-If any issues are encountered with storing login information, deleting wpp may solve this.

-# Selenium Implementation

-Selenium is implemented to manually "click" on items on the screen the same way a user would in order to upload the weight-and-balance form.
-This is the only way I have found to accomplish this task.
-It leads to occasional errors in completing the upload process.
-With an ideal computer, it takes approximately 10-12 seconds for the program to upload the weight-and-balance form.
+The admin.py script is used to login to FlightLogger, and then save the login information to the data that selenium uses.

 # Environment Variables